Floors in Colorado: What you need to know

 Solid is a 100% hardwood that is milled from lumber.
 It’s a natural material, so changes in its setting due to moisture and temperature will affect the wood.

 This type of floor is perfect for dining and living rooms.
 It’s not recommended below ground level or in bathrooms.

-Engineered consists of layers of wood, three to 10, that are called piles and are glued together.
+Engineered consists of layers of wood, 3 to 10, called piles and are glued together.
 This gives the material stability – greater than solid wood – that reduces your concerns of possible shrinkage or expansion when it comes to temperature and humidity.
 This material can also be installed in basements.

 When it comes to Denver and Colorado, engineered hardwood flooring is the better choice.